 - limitations on commercial activities and solicitation

-- College facilities strictly reserved for administrative and academic uses.
+- University facilities strictly reserved for administrative and academic uses.

 Posters, Banners, Signs, and Decorations

-- Recognized student organizations, departments and offices of the College, and members of the College community may place posters on kiosks, bulletin boards and other areas designated by the Office of Student Activities. ("Posters" means signs, advertisements, handbills, announcements, and other flat or one-dimensional information devices.)
+- Recognized student organizations, departments and offices of the university, and members of the university community may place posters on kiosks, bulletin boards and other areas designated by the Office of Student Activities. ("Posters" means signs, advertisements, handbills, announcements, and other flat or one-dimensional information devices.)

 - Posters may be placed on campus bulletin boards provided that: